Hazey8709/interface/README.md

 *"Milestone2" branch is Mod-2, 2.3 final result.
 This branch is still a work in progress and <br>
 more will be added next week for Mod-3.
 Everything is working for the most part react routing <br>
 works as expected, profile page is up and works just needs some alignment & design changes.
 Todo-List <br>
 page works and todoList is functional but not best practice(Might get changed to Roller Dex).
-Dashboard loads maps and works correctly <br>
+Dashboard loads <br>
-but could use some changes.
-Mapbox is not functional yet and is a work in progress but page does work*. <br>
+maps and works correctly but could use some changes.
+Mapbox is not functional yet and is a work in progress <br>
+but page does work*. <br>

 # Library's